DDReg pharma

 Scope of Knowledge Management in Pharmaceutical Industry

 The extension of knowledge management beyond the 20th-century notion of KM as the organization’s knowledge is another major development.
-Knowledge management is increasingly seen as ideally encompassing the entire spectrum of information and knowledge likely to be useful to an organisation, including knowledge originating in the scientific and scholarly community, the traditional domain of the library world and knowledge originating from vendors, suppliers, customers and so on.
+Knowledge management Regulatory Affairs is increasingly seen as ideally encompassing the entire spectrum of information and knowledge likely to be useful to an organisation, including knowledge originating in the scientific and scholarly community, the traditional domain of the library world and knowledge originating from vendors, suppliers, customers and so on.
 Knowledge management, in this view, involves both environmental scanning and competitive intelligence.

 A knowledge management (KM) framework facilitates the effective and successful implementation of a clinical quality management system by improving information collection, sharing, application and retention in clinical development (QMS).
 The objective of knowledge management is to improve organizational performance by providing the appropriate information to the appropriate people at the appropriate time.
 Although the principles of knowledge management have been available for decades, they have yet to be fully implemented in the clinical development sector.
 Implementing a systematic method and plan for managing information may help you make more timely and informed decisions, improve quality and efficiency and eventually help you bring innovative goods to patients.